zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 always have the freedom to choose different variants or branches which offer different design trade-offs.

-The current Zcash software includes an *auto-senescence* feature, causing nodes running a particular version to automatically shut down 16 weeks after that version was released.
-This was implemented for several reasons [#release-lifecycle]_:
+The current Zcash software includes an *auto-senescence* feature, causing nodes running a particular version to automatically shut down approximately 16 weeks after that version was released (specifically, at the block height ``DEPRECATION_HEIGHT`` defined in the source code for that version).
+This was implemented for several
+reasons: [#release-lifecycle]_

 - It gives the same systemic advantage of removing old software as auto-upgrade behavior.